Clipping Is Saturation — So Why Use a Clipper and Not Just a Saturator?

-- Harmonics (THD) — musically related to the note.
+- Harmonics (THD) — related to the note.
 Intended.
-This is the sound.
+This is the saturation you asked for.

-- Aliasing — inharmonic, unrelated to the note.
+- Aliasing — unrelated to the note.
 Never intended.
-This is the flaw.
+This is character you didn't.

 How the test works (and why it's fair)

-Everything below was measured in THE_LAB — my free plugin measurement tool — using its HARMONICS analyzer.
+Everything below was measured in THE_LAB, my plugin measurement tool, using its HARMONICS analyzer.
 I built the test so there's nowhere to hide:

 - Identical signal.
 A pure sine, generated on an exact FFT bin so the analysis is fully coherent.
-That means folded aliases can never sneak onto a harmonic bin and disappear — they show up naked.
+Folded aliases can never sneak onto a harmonic bin and disappear — they show up naked.
 48 kHz, 65,536-point FFT.

 - Identical clipping depth.
 Every plugin left at factory defaults, fed the same sine driven +6 dB past 0 dBFS, so all three clip the same amount of the waveform.
 I did not touch the rivals' settings.